Getting to Yes: "What if they won't play?"

 If the other side demands to use positional bargaining, a negotiator may attempt "negotiation jujitsu".
 One method is to ask a third party to mediate.
 In this "one-text procedure", the third party explores the parties' interests and iteratively develops a solution with them.
-The author cite the negotiations that led to the 1978 Camp David Accords as an example of the one-text procedure, with the United States drafting agreements between Egypt and Israel.
+The authors cite the negotiations that led to the 1978 Camp David Accords as an example of the one-text procedure, with the United States drafting agreements between Egypt and Israel.

 "What if they use dirty tricks?"

 The authors point to the outcome of the Munich Agreement in 1938 as an example of a negotiator's failure to address "dirty tricks", in that case Adolf Hitler's negotiating tactics with Neville Chamberlain.
 Instead, the parties should negotiate about the rules of negotiation using the four principles stated earlier in the book.
 This can overcome tactics such as misrepresentation and psychological pressure.